red5pro/streaming-html5/static/lib/red5pro/WHIP_WHEP_README.md

 ```

 - `app scope` - the target webapp scope to stream to.
 Typically `live`.
-- `stream nam` - the name of the stream to subscribe to.
+- `stream name` - the name of the stream to subscribe to.
 - `unqique id` - the `resourceId` query param needs to be a unique id for each subscriber.

 ## Using Similar API to RTCSubscriber